Autoimmune Disease

 According to the National Institute of Health, autoimmune diseases affect over 24 million people in the United States.

 At COEM, our physicians are experts at treating autoimmune diseases.
-We bring together the skills and expertise of our physicians and environmental medicine to provide multidisciplinary care that brings quick relief to our patients with autoimmune diseases.
+We bring together the skills and expertise to provide multidisciplinary care to our patients with autoimmune diseases.

-We offer new ways to diagnose, monitor, and treat autoimmune diseases quickly and accurately.
+We offer new ways to diagnose, monitor, and treat autoimmune diseases effectively.
 At our treatment center, we provide a pleasant, comfortable, and safe environment that will help you maintain your health at the optimum level.

-Some common autoimmune diseases include endometriosis, Crohn’s disease, psoriasis, celiac disease, rheumatoid arthritis, lupus, and multiple sclerosis.
+Some common autoimmune diseases include endometriosis, Crohn’s disease, psoriasis, celiac disease, rheumatoid arthritis, lupus, multiple sclerosis, myasthenia gravis, chronic fatigue syndrome, Sjogren’s syndrome, autoimmune thyroiditis, and autoimmune hepatitis.

-The exact cause of autoimmune diseases is not known; most researchers believe that an overactive immune system attacking the body after an infection or injury may trigger it.
+The exact cause of autoimmune diseases is not widely agreed upon; most researchers believe that an overactive immune system attacking the body after an infection or injury may trigger it.
 These are certain risk factors that can increase the chances of developing an autoimmune disorder.

 Genetics – Certain diseases, like lupus and multiple sclerosis, run in families.
 If you have a family member or relative with autoimmune disorders, you are at a higher risk of developing an autoimmune disease.